espeak-ng/espeak-ng/docs/voices.md

 additional `language` lines in order to indicate that this is a preferred voice for them also.
 E.g.

-	language en-uk-north
+	language en-GB-x-gbclan
 	language en

-indicates that this is voice is for the "en-uk-north" dialect, but it is also a main choice when a general "en" language is specified.
-Without the second `language` line, it would be disfavoured for "en" for being a more specialised voice.
+indicates that this is voice is for the `en-GB-x-gbclan` dialect, but it is also a main choice when a general `en` language is specified.
+Without the second `language` line, it would be disfavoured from `en` for being a more specialised voice.

 ### gender